-When I think about the weekends that I used to spend at the office or behind the computer catching up, it makes me cringe.
-I did it to make the following week easier.
+When I think about the weekends that I used to spend at the office or staring at my computer catching up, it makes me cringe.
+I did it to make the week ahead easier.
 I did it to make more money.
+I did it so I could take a vacation (even though I worked on vacation too).
 I did it to prove what a hard worker I was.
 I did it because I felt guilty for falling behind and I did it because I had way too much to do.
+Catching up was such a habit at work that I did it at home too.
 All legitimate reasons, but none of my catching up ever got me caught up.

 There was always more.

-The illusion of catching up goes something like this: If I take a full day/weekend/week and abandon all the things I enjoy doing, I can get everything done that I feel guilty about not doing before.
-Then I will feel better, everyone will love me and all will be right with the world.
-And, everything will be complete.
+The illusion of catching up goes something like this: If we take a full day/weekend/week and abandon all the things we enjoy doing, we can get everything done that we feel guilty about not doing before.
+Then we will feel better, everyone will love us and all will be well in the world.

 The reality is that catching up never ends.
 There will always be more.